Hadiyahh/Hadiyahh/README.md

 ### Fun Fact
 - AI Club President (University of Windsor) - Present
 - Won third place at a NASA Hackathon - October 2025
+    - Project is nominated on a global scale (global nominee)

 ###  How to Reach Me
 - Email: [arifh@uwindsor.ca](mailto:arifh@uwindsor.ca)